microsoft/FluidFramework/docs/content/docs/recipes/audience-react.md

   }
 ```

+Note that the `AudienceDisplay` and `AudienceList` are functional components which handle getting and rendering audience data while the `tryGetAudienceObject` method handles the creation of container and audience services.

 ### Getting container and audience

 You can use a helper function to get the Fluid data, from the Audience object, into the view layer (the React state).
-The tryGetAudienceObject method is called when the view component loads after a user ID is selected.
+The `tryGetAudienceObject` method is called when the view component loads after a user ID is selected.
 The returned value is assigned to a React state property.

 1. Replace `TODO 1` with the following code.
 Note that the values for `userId` `userName` `containerId` will be passed in from the `App` component.
 If there is no `containerId`, a new container is created.
-Before the client can be used, it needs an `AzureClientProps` that will define the type of connection the client will be using.
+To create an instance of the `AzureClient`, an `AzureClientProps` configuration object will need to be passed into the constructor.
+This configuration object defines the type of connection the client will be using.
 Think of the `serviceConfig` as the properties required to connect to the service.
 Note that the local mode of Azure Client is used here.

 ```js
   const userConfig = {